Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: Introduction

-The cutting plane methods mentioned above, are found to benefit from good initializations.
+The column/constraint generation methods mentioned above, are found to benefit from a good initialization.
 To this end, we use first order optimization methods to get approximate solutions with low computational cost.
 These solutions serve as decent initializations and are subsequently improved to deliver optimal solutions as a part of our column and/or constraint generation framework.
-Our approach also applies to the Group-SVM Problem~\eqref{group-SVM-intro}.
-We extend our approach in a non-trivial manner to address the Slope-SVM problem~\eqref{Slope-intro}.
-To our knowledge, this is the first paper that discusses the notion of bringing together techniques from first order methods in convex optimization and cutting plane algorithms for solving large scale LPs, in the context of solving a problem of key importance in machine learning.
-Implementation of our methods can be found at:
+This approach is found to be useful in all the three problems studied here.